jsdir/datastored/docs/models.md

 #### model.fetch([`req`, [`scope`,]] `cb`)

 Fetches a model with the given scope.
 If `scope` is not defined, all attributes will be included.
-This method can only be called on model instances that have a set primary key.
+This method can only be called on model instances that have a set primary key. `cb` will immediately return an error if the model is invalid or if the model has no primary attribute value.

 | Description    | Type       | Required |
 |:---------------|:-----------|:---------|